Bajan language

-Bajan Dialect or simply Bajan (/ˈbeɪdʒən/ BAY-jən), as referred to locally and called Bajan Creole by linguists is an English-based creole language with West/Central African and British influences spoken on the Caribbean island of Barbados.
+Bajan, also known as Bajan Creole (/ˈbeɪ.dʒən/, BAY-jən), is an Caribbean English-based creole language with West/Central African and British influences spoken on the Caribbean island of Barbados.
 Bajan is primarily a spoken language, meaning that in general, standard English is used in print, in the media, in the judicial system, in government, and in day-to-day business, while Bajan is reserved for less formal situations, in music, or in social commentary.
-Ethnologue reports that, as of 2018, 30,000 Barbadians were native English speakers, while 260,000 natively spoke Bajan.
+Ethnologue reports that, as of 2018, 260,000 Barbadians natively spoke Bajan, while 30,000 were native English speakers.

 Languages

 Bajan is the Caribbean creole with grammar that most resembles Standard English.
 There is academic debate on whether its creole features are due to an earlier pidgin state or to some other reason, such as contact with neighbouring English-based creole languages.

 Due to emigration to the Province of Carolina, Bajan has influenced American English and the Gullah language spoken in the Carolinas.
 Regionally, Bajan has ties to Belizean and Guyanese Creoles.

 Unlike Jamaica, Guyana or Trinidad, Barbados was the destination of few enslaved African-born captives after 1800.
 Thus, African Barbadians became "Bajanised" relatively soon after British colonization.
 This tended to make them less resistant to local culture, with its Anglicised language, religion and customs.

 Bajan is a primarily spoken language with no standardised written form.
 Due to the lack of standardisation, spelling may vary widely from person to person.
 There is much dialectal variation throughout the island.
 Barbadians practising Rastafari on the island also tend to speak more with a Jamaican accent than full Bajan.
 Bajan words and sentences presented below are largely spelled as they are pronounced.
 New terminology, expressions, jargon, and idioms are regularly added to the dialect by social commentary sung during the annual Crop Over festival.